goobergirl87/library/README.md

-The library is a part of the java script specialisation course of The Odin Project.
+The LIBRARY is a part of the java script specialisation course of The Odin Project.
 I learned working with objects and did some strenghtening on my function skills.
 I learn more and more the dev tools to love.
 At this stage it is not yet required to add a storage function.
 I will come back to this project.